With little suspense, Xi to secure lifetime presidency

 "Some deputies who insist on Deng Xiaoping's reform line will think that this constitutional amendment is a retrogression and abandons Deng's legacy," Beijing-based political commentator Hua Po said.

-"They may vote against or abstain from voting to safeguard Deng's political legacy," Hua said.
+"They may vote against or abstain from voting to safeguard Deng's political legacy," he said.

 - Secret path -